 - Ask people questions to convince them of your point of view.

 Think you’ve got life all figured out?
-You’d Better Think Again!
-Let’s get learning!
+You better Think Again!

 Lesson 1: If you want to be smarter and more likable, admit that you don’t know everything.